 3. Organize Genetic-Based Breedings

-Now is the time for the actual breeding to take place.
-Chances are, you most likely have purchased either a male or a female only.
-Now, you must pick a qualified mating partner to begin the breeding.
+Now is the time to start the breeding process.
+Most likely, you have either bought a male or a female dog.
+Now, you need to choose a suitable mate to begin breeding.

-This may be done through a stud service or a dam service, depending on what gender you have started with.
-This dog will perfectly complement the dog you purchased.
-It’s quite simple, actually.
-You have goals in mind, you also already have a dog.
+This can be done through a stud service or a dam service, depending on the gender of the dog you started with.
+This new dog will be a perfect match for the one you already have.
+It’s quite straightforward, really.
+You have certain goals in mind, and you already own a dog.

-The next logical step is to find that partner that exhibits the desired traits that your current dog does not contain in order to breed true according to your breeding plan.
+The next logical step is to find a partner that possesses the desired traits that your current dog lacks, so that you can breed puppies that align with your breeding plan.

 4. Pay Attention to the Feedback Loop

-Feedback from other people who have been around the puppies that have been produced from your breedings is invaluable.
-This is the type of information that will help you determine what is bringing you success and closer to your goals.
-Always keep track of all the information that is gathered through these feedbacks and use them to tweak things along the way.
-You can do this in a number of ways.
-For example, after each litter, go and check up on the owners to see how the dogs have evolved.
+The feedback from people who have been around the puppies born from your breedings is incredibly valuable.
+This information will help you understand what is working well and get you closer to your goals.
+Make sure to keep track of all the feedback you receive and use it to make adjustments.
+One way to do this is by visiting the owners after each litter and seeing how the dogs have grown.

 5. Best Places To Learn Dog Breeding